di2260-workshop/di2260-workshop.github.io/index.md

 # Join us!

-We are thrilled to invite you to Spring Student Workshop 2024.
+We are thrilled to invite you to Student IT/EE Workshop 2024.
 The workshop will be held at **18.04.2024**.

 # Important dates